 But then we got to this view and I remembered why I wanted to do this.
 Santorini is unique; the famous caldera (or cauldron) was formed because of a gigantic volcanic explosion, when much of the island sank under the weight of all the ash.
 What was left behind are dramatic cliffs around a crescent-shaped bay, and it was one of the coolest things I’ve ever seen.
 Yes, you’ll be tired, you’ll be hot, but you’ll never regret this hike.
 It’s amazing.

 Plus, right around the poing where you’re like, “Okay these views are cool but I CANNOT go uphill any longer,” there’s a church.
 Aka a place to sit.
 IN THE SHADE.
 We had plenty of company in other sweaty, exhausted people which reassured me that I wasn’t the “only one” having a hard time with this.
 After a few more minutes, my spirits had risen.
 I could see Oia, our final destination, and I could almost taste the celebratory sparkling lemonade.

 (Seriously, how have I missed out on sparkling lemonade all this time?
 It’s life-changingly good.
 On a related note, it is a small miracle I did not have any cavities when I went to the dentist after this trip.)

 Overall, the walk was hard.
 It was sweaty.
 It took a long time.
 But the views were insane, and it felt so good to accomplish something that difficult and cool.

-You can obviously only do part of the path if you want to, in which case I would recommend starting in Oia, walking just past the aforementioned church to my favorite view (pictured) and then turning back around.
+If you’re not up for the whole path, you can just do part of it.
+In that case, I would recommend starting in Oia, walking just past the aforementioned church to the Caldera overlook and then turning back around.
 Regardless, if you’re planning a trip to Santorini, don’t miss walking at least part of the Caldera.
 And take a tour with Nikos!